20 Beautiful Flowers For Balcony That Bloom All Summer Long

 14. Marigold

 Marigolds bring cheerful pops of gold and copper to your balcony garden.
-You’ll love how easy these flowers are to grow – they thrive in sunny spots and don’t need much fuss.
+They thrive in sunny spots and don’t need much fuss.

 15. Portulaca